jantman/php-nagios-xml/README.txt

 =====ABOUT=====
 This is a script that parses the Nagios status.dat file into an array, and then outputs that array as XML.

+=====LICENSE=====

+This project is licensed under the GNU General Public License (GPL) version 3 with the *ADDITIONAL CONDITIONS* (Article 7, terms b) and c)) that existing copyright notices and author attributions must be left intact, and that any modifications must be clearly noted in the CHANGELOG portion of the corresponding file.

+Furthermore, it is politely requested (but not required) that any modifications be sent back to the original author for inclusion in the latest version of the code.

 =====COMPONENTS=====
 statusXML.php.inc - the include file.
 This is just made up of functions that